theo-avila/avila_2025_wmt/README.md

 <sup>*</sup> Correspondence should be addressed to: ctavila2@illinois.edu

-## Description

-This repository contains code, analysis scripts, and Jupyter Notebooks for **Water Mass Transformation and Variability in the Nordic Seas**.
-We analyze λ = ρ transformations within coupled GFDL models.

----

 ## Core Functionality:

-- **Water Mass Transformation (WMT) pipeline**:
   Compute transformations (λ=ρ) from model surface fluxes outputs for monthly climatologies, time average, and mapping back to **x**-space.

-- **Regional analysis**:
 Built-in support for analyzing certain basins, or by creating own basins.

-- **Internal variability estimation**:
-  Block-bootstrap sampling tools to look at internal variability in the WMT results.

----
+There is built in subsetting by year, and block bootstrapping functionality for internal variability.

 ## Example Notebooks: